myBraavos/starknet-meta/README.md

 Use the `validator.js` script to validate your changes before submitting a PR.

 ## Updating an existing project
-To update an existing dApp project, follow the same steps as submitting a new dApp, but modify the existing project folder in the `/repository` directory:
+To update an existing dApp project, follow the same steps as submitting a new dApp project, but modify the existing project folder in the `/repository` directory:

 1. Fork the `starknet-meta` repository.
 2. Locate the project folder under the `/repository` directory, using the `id` of the project you want to update.